weloniheu/cse15l-lab-report/lab4/lab4.md

 <br><br>

-then I exited with the save and quit command
+then I exited with the save and quit command <br>

 ```:wq<enter>```
-<br><br><br>
+<br><br>

-##### Run the tests, demonstrating that they now succeed
+#### 8. Run the tests, demonstrating that they now succeed

 <br>
 As I already ran the bash test.sh earlier I pressed up arrow to get there, however as I entered vim a number of times the numbers represent a higher amount if you look at the number$:.
-Also interesting enough vim ListExamples.java is considered different commands from vim ListExamples.java<space> for the purposes of the shells list of previous commands, so I needed to press up twice to get back to my test.sh command from earlier.
+Also interesting enough vim ListExamples.java is considered different commands from vim ListExamples.java<space> for the purposes of the shells list of previous commands, so I needed to press up twice to get back to my test.sh command from earlier. <br>

 ```<up_arrow><up_arrow><enter>```